 What does it mean for you as a Danske Bank customer?

-For the vast majority of our customers, Brexit has no impact on the products and services we deliver, but it may have an impact on customers domiciled or resident in the UK or with products and services in the UK.
-Find out more below.
+This means that in the short term Brexit will not affect the products and services we provide to customers domiciled or resident in the UK or to customers with products and services in the UK.

-We are doing everything we can to ensure that Brexit will have no or minimal impact on our customers.
-If Brexit should have an impact on you as a customer with us, we will contact you as soon as possible.
+Should Brexit have implications for you as a customer with us, we will of course contact you as soon as possible.

 What activities does Danske Bank have in the UK?

-We offer financial products and services, primarily within banking and investments, to customers in the UK via our offices in London and Northern Ireland as well as our branches in the Nordic countries and Ireland.
+We offer financial products and services, primarily within banking and investments, to customers in the UK via our offices in London and Northern Ireland, as well as through our branches in the Nordic countries and Ireland.
 We also offer financial services from the UK to customers in the Nordic countries.